Craigacp/FEAST/README.md

 The library is written in ANSI C for compatibility with the MATLAB mex compiler, except for MIM, FCBF and RELIEF, which are written in MATLAB/OCTAVE script.
 There is a different implementation of MIM available for use in the C library.

-MIToolbox v3.0.0 is required to compile these algorithms, and these implementations supercede the example implementations given in that package (they have more robust behaviour when used with unexpected inputs).

-MIToolbox can be found at: http://www.github.com/Craigacp/MIToolbox/
+It depends on MIToolbox which is incorporated as a git submodule.

+MIToolbox is developed on [GitHub](http://www.github.com/Craigacp/MIToolbox/).

 The C library expects all matrices in column-major format (i.e. Fortran style).
 This is for two reasons, a) MATLAB generates Fortran-style arrays, and b)